TheKingBee/The-Acton-Business-Review/docs/internalorfinance.md

 - To raise as little capital as neccessary (to fund the right kind of growth)
 - To never run out of cash

-Raise as much cash as possible form cheaper capital sources before adding incremental funding from investors who demand higher returns
+** Raise as much cash as possible form cheaper capital sources before adding incrementally from more expensive sources **

 Since you can not predict your customers appetite for your products or how your competitors will perform you must prepare for several possible outcomes.